 This step can be run alongside make_orbits, make_coarse and make_coreg.
-This step is new in Doris v4.0, and replaces the former StaMPS codes for DEM offset correction.
-Offsets are calculated for 8 different windows and are printed to the screen at the end.
-Check for consistency between the offsets for at least some of windows.
-If all are different, then delete the output from the timing step in master.res in the INSAR_master_date directory and ALL subdirectories, and calculate the DEM offset manually (Section 5.2).
+This step was new in version 3.1, and replaces the former StaMPS codes for DEM offset correction with new code in Doris v4.0.
+Offsets are calculated for 30 (by default) different windows, which are printed to the screen at the end.
+Check that the selected offsets are consistent with the mode values of for the windows.
+If not, change the number of windows in timing.dorisin to a higher number, comment out the M_SIMAMP process and rerun the step.
+If still not successful, delete the output from the timing step in master.res in the INSAR_master_date directory and ALL subdirectories, and calculate the DEM offset manually (see Section 5.2).